Gretchen's Happy Homestead

+The seeds which would grow into Gretchen’s Happy Homestead were planted in the beginning of my childhood.
 I grew up running wild at the end of a dirt road in the Santa Cruz Mountains.
 My earliest memories are climbing trees and collecting worms and pill bugs.
 I spent hours making “concoctions” and mud pies that for some reason my little brother never wanted to taste test.
 We had chickens and a terraced garden on the hillside.
 My giant shaggy dog, Bear, was my protector and companion as I blazed new trails through the brush to go visit the neighbors, and their gardens.

 After graduating from High school, I ventured off to college at University of California, Santa Cruz.
 Here I took classes in sustainable agriculture while working towards my degree in Environmental Studies.
 Then I spent time working for the Department of Agriculture checking for invasive insects before working for the Green Business Program.
-A government job is not where my heart lies so I started a bookkeeping business to be my own boss.
+A government job is not where my heart lies, so I started a bookkeeping business to be my own boss.
 I continue to do bookkeeping and train others to do their own books.
-I have found that is something that I am good at but it is not my passion.
+I have found that is something that I am good at, but it is not my passion.

 Forming an Idea